-From the early 15th century, medieval Europe began to morph into early modern Europe.
-In the later Middle ages trade had expanded, towns grew in number and size, and a new, more sophisticated society had emerged.
-In large parts of western Europe feudalism, with its fragmented power-structures, had begun to give way to centralised monarchies, with their concentration of power in the hands of the king (or queen) and the officials who did the royal bidding.
+From the early 15th century, Medieval Europe began to morph into early modern Europe.
+In the later Middle Ages trade had expanded, towns had grown in number and size, and a new, more sophisticated society had emerged.
+In large parts of western Europe feudalism, with its fragmented power-structures, had begun to give way to centralized monarchies, with their concentration of power in the hands of the king (or queen) and the officials who did the royal bidding.

-This process had been enabled by the rise of gunpowder armies.
-Cannons and handguns put a final end to the military superiority of heavily armoured knights.
-Being expensive, they placed enhanced military power in the hands of those best able to afford them, the monarchs.
+This process had been enabled by – and in turn stimulated – the rise of gunpowder armies.
+Cannons and handguns put a final end to the military superiority of heavily armored knights and the invincibility of castles.
+Being expensive, cannons placed enhanced military power in the hands of those best able to afford them, the monarchs.
 With the rise of central power came an expansion in royal bureaucracies.

 Over the next couple of centuries, the Americas were opened up to European conquest and colonization, and trade routes were pioneered linking the Atlantic with the Indian and Pacific Oceans.
-Western sailors and merchants developed maritime trade routes which, for the first time in world history, spanned the globe, and directed much of the world’s trade towards Europe.
-This had a multiplier effect in stimulating the European economy, especially in those regions bordering the Atlantic coast.
+Western sailors and merchants developed a system of maritime commerce which, for the first time in world history, spanned the globe, and directed much of the world’s trade towards Europe.
+This had a multiplier effect on European economic growth, especially in those regions bordering the Atlantic ocean.